krishanudb/bio-squarel/README.md

 ## 4. All the building blocks are set up.
 Now evaluation can be carried out.

 1. Go to the codebase folder.
-2. Run the evaluate.ipynb file.
+2. Run the evaluate.ipynb notebook.
 This contains the codes for evaluating the method on all the questions from the test dataset.

-# REMAINING
-1. Question checking
+3. In order to run the method on any question, use the get_answers.ipynb notebook.